The tendency to throw a firearm at an opponent after running out of ammo, or out of frustration, desperation or stupidity.

-- In Saints Row 2 Maero throws his gun instead of reloading it at the Boss' face when it's empty.
+- In Saints Row 2, Maero throws his gun at the Boss' face instead of reloading it when it runs empty.
 Since he had a massive minigun, the Boss is too busy dodging it to shoot a rushing Maero.
-It's also poked fun at - the minigun is one of your rewards for completing the mission because Maero threw his away during it.
+It's also poked fun at - the minigun is one of your rewards for completing the mission because Maero threw his at you during it.

 - Stick Fight actually weaponizes this; once your gun's ammo is used up, you can throw it at an opponent for damage.

 - Mal'Damba from Paladins uses a venom-spitting cobra as his primary weapon.
 When he runs out of venom, he "reloads" by throwing the snake and having another one slither up his arm.
 Throwing his snake also has the nifty effect of stunning and damaging enemies that are hit by it.

 - Fighting Force allows you to do this with empty or even loaded guns, though a hit only takes away a minuscule amount of an enemy's health.

 - In Homestuck, Hussie tosses his magnum at Lord English's head after realizing that he'd never loaded it.
 The latter answers with a barrage from an assault rifle.